SparDL: Distributed Deep Learning Training with Efficient Sparse Communication: Abstract

 \section{Abstract}

-Top-$k$ sparsification has recently been widely used to reduce the communication volume in distributed deep learning; however, due to Gradient Accumulation (GA) dilemma, the performance of top-$k$ sparsification is still limited.
-Several methods have been proposed to handle the GA dilemma but have two drawbacks: (1) they are frustrated by the high communication complexity as they introduce a large amount of extra transmission; (2) they are not flexible for non-power-of-two numbers of workers.
-To solve these two problems, we propose a flexible and efficient sparse communication framework, dubbed SparDL.
-SparDL uses the Spar-Reduce-Scatter algorithm to solve the GA dilemma without additional communication operations and is flexible to any number of workers.
-Besides, to further reduce the communication complexity and adjust the proportion of latency and bandwidth cost in communication complexity, we propose the Spar-All-Gather algorithm as part of SparDL.
-Extensive experiments validate the superiority of SparDL.
+Top-$\bm{k}$ sparsification has recently been widely used to reduce the communication volume in distributed deep learning.
+However, due to the Sparse Gradient Accumulation (SGA) dilemma, the performance of top-$\bm{k}$ sparsification still has limitations.
+Recently, a few methods have been put forward to handle the SGA dilemma.
+Regrettably, even the state-of-the-art method suffers from several drawbacks, e.g., it relies on an inefficient communication algorithm and requires extra transmission steps.
+Motivated by the limitations of existing methods, we propose a novel efficient sparse communication framework, called \textsf{SparDL}.
+Specifically, \textsf{SparDL} uses the Spar-Reduce-Scatter algorithm, which is based on an efficient Reduce-Scatter model, to handle the SGA dilemma without additional communication operations.
+Besides, to further reduce the latency cost and improve the efficiency of \textsf{SparDL}, we propose the Spar-All-Gather algorithm.
+Moreover, we propose the global residual collection algorithm to ensure fast convergence of model training.
+Finally, extensive experiments are conducted to validate the superiority of \textsf{SparDL}.